-- Conforming Loans with GSE Automated Underwriting System (AUS) Approval - Conforming High Balance Loans with GSE AUS Approval - Non GSE AUS Standard Guidelines criteria.
+- Conforming Loans with GSE Automated Underwriting System (AUS) Approval - Conforming High Balance Loans with GSE AUS Approval - Non GSE AUS Standard Guidelines

+Loans which receive a Fannie DU/Approve Recommendation or a Freddie LP Accept/Eligible Response and satisfy a few credit underwriting overlays generally meet National MI's eligibility criteria.
 Approval for mortgage insurance will depend upon approval by a National MI underwriter for non-delegated loans or approval by a lender underwriter for delegated loans.
 Lender underwriters are expected to practice prudent and comprehensive underwriting and risk assessment.
 All delegated loans will receive a Delegated Assurance Review by a National MI underwriter, described in Section 1.7 of this Underwriting Manual.